SciBiteLtd/centree-devops/README.md

 # CENtree Install and Run Guide
 Use this guide to help you run a full standalone version of CENtree from the same server or computer.

 For other advanced topics, including **updating CENtree**, please check the [wiki](https://github.com/SciBiteLtd/centree-devops/wiki).
+Note: Changes made to the application configuration file will require a restart of the server to apply them.

 ## Minimum Requirements